Sun Island, Bolivia

 Sun Island turned out to be, for us, the unexpected ‘jewel in the crown’.
 From our accommodation, with the most stunning views over the lake, we would head towards the highest part of the island.
 Walking at a leisurely pace, with Rodrigo sharing his incredible wealth of Bolivian historical, political and geographical knowledge with us but also subtly ensuring we stopped to catch our breath, we eventually arrived at the top just as the evening sun was setting.
 And what a truly amazing sight awaited us.
 Across Lake Titicaca and with La Paz somewhere in the far distance, the majestic snow-capped peaks of the Royal Range, part of the Andes, were bathed in an almost magical pink glow.
 Even now as I am writing this, I can still feel the strength of emotion I and my husband experienced at that moment.

-Raymond and Valerie Gatward travelled to Peru, Bolivia and the Galapagos with Audley
+Raymond and Valerie Gatward traveled to Peru, Bolivia and the Galapagos with Audley